 This particular article covers methods for hardening jewelry wire without getting too much into the ‘what’ and ‘why’ of work hardening.
 If you’d like more information on what exactly work hardening is and how it works, read What is Work Hardening?.

 Generally, though, jewelry wire is available in different levels of hardness, and different designs and applications would require different hardnesses of wire to make sure the finished piece can stand up to wear and tear.
 For more about wire hardness, read: Wire Hardness Explained.

 Say you need half-hard wire for a particular project (like making ear wires), and you only have dead soft wire available.
 While it’s better to start with the right kind of wire, and less work for you, in a pinch you can simply harden up some of the wire you already have a little bit before you get started.
+Additionally, if you do start with half-hard wire but still don’t feel like your finished piece is sturdy enough, in some cases (like ear wires or hoop earrings, for example), you could harden the wire further to add more strength.
 Here are some ways you can do that:

 Work Hardening Methods for Jewelry Wire

 1.)
 Use nylon-jawed flat nosed pliers to pull the wire straight.
 Try to pull it from one end to the other so that the entire length of the wire is worked evenly.
 Repeat several times, checking the stiffness of the wire as you go.
 This technique works well on the finer wires (28g, 26g, 24g), but not so much on the thicker ones (20g, 18g, etc.).